apache/cloudstack-documentation/source/upgrading/upgrade/_sysvm_templates.rst

 #.
 In Select view, click Templates.

 #.
-Click Register template.
+Click Register Template.
-   The Register template dialog box is displayed.
+   The Register Template dialog box is displayed.

 #.
-To register the system VM template do the following:
+To register the System VM Template do the following:

-   In the Register template dialog box, specify the following values (do not change these):
+   In the Register Template dialog box, specify the following values (do not change these):

    .. cssclass:: table-striped table-bordered table-hover